Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-lambda.md

 ---
-title:       Configure symfony for a lambda environment in bref
+title:       Configure symfony for a serverless lambda environment in bref
 description: |-
     A guide on how to configure everything in the full multipage symfony skeleton to run on aws lambda, with code snippets, to get you started.